 Banks and investors across all asset classes, including passive asset managers that track major indices, need the best possible information about the risk in companies that deal with environmentally intensive commodities.

-Investors need to determine to what extent palm oil risks are embedded in their current and future investments, and the potential impact of such risk.
+Investors need to determine to what extent tropical commodity risks are embedded in their current and future investments, and the potential impact of such risk.
 That will help them determine whether to diversify into opportunities positioned to benefit from sustainable practices, or to divest from those that embed major risks.

-Chain Reaction Research has received support, in part, from the David and Lucille Packard Foundation, and from the International Climate and Forest Initiative (NICFI) scheme managed by the Norwegian Agency for Development Cooperation (Norad).
-Chain Reaction Research statements and materials do not necessarily reflect the standpoints of the Packard Foundation or Norad.
+Chain Reaction Research has received support, in part, from the David and Lucile Packard Foundation, from the International Climate and Forest Initiative (NICFI) scheme managed by the Norwegian Agency for Development Cooperation (Norad), the Moore Foundation, the EU LIFE Programme and Ceres.
+Chain Reaction Research statements and materials do not necessarily reflect the standpoints of the Packard Foundation, the Moore Foundation, Norad, Ceres, he EU LIFE Programme, or Chain Reaction Research coalition partners Aidenvironment, Climate Advisers, and Profundo.